rubenchristoffer/Mons-Game/README.md

 ## Play Online 🌎
 You can play the latest version online here: https://copythis.link/game/Mons.
 Press the escape key to disable fullscreen mode.
-If encountering performance problems, it is recommended to try another web browser or download the game instead.
+If encountering performance or audio problems, it is recommended to try another web browser or download the game instead.
+The game was working in Firefox at the time of writing.

 ## Download ⏬
 1. Find and download the desired version and target platform under [releases](https://github.com/rubenchristoffer/Mons-Game/releases).